Bimbo, Central African Republic

-Bimbo (also, Bimo) is located 25.5 km by road southwest of the centre of the capital, Bangui.
-The country's second-largest city, Bimbo had a population of 124,176 as of the 2003 census and a calculated 2013 population of 267,859.
+Bimbo (also, Bimo) is the second-largest city of the Central African Republic, located southwest of the capital, Bangui.
+Bimbo had a population of 124,176 as of the 2003 census and a calculated 2013 population of 267,859.
 Bimbo used to be the capital city of Ombella-M'Poko until December 2020.
 Since December 2020, Bimbo has been part of Bangui Prefecture.

 Bimbo is the site of the country's only sex-segregated women's prison, Bimbo Central Prison.
 The prison was built in 1980 to hold 200 prisoners, although as of 2005 it only held 44, most of whom were pre-trial detainees.